We recommend all entrants read the rules carefully before entering. If you have any questions please see our Frequently Asked Questions page.

 - The Peggy Poole Award is a talent development scheme running alongside the National Poetry Competition.
 It is an additional prize, judged separately.
 It does not affect the judging process of the National Poetry Competition.

-- The prize willbe awarded to an entrant of the National Poetry Competition, who adheres to all its associated rules, and who is living in the North West of England at the time of entering.
-The full list of eligible UK postcode regions for the purposes of this Award is: BB, BL, CA, CH, CW, FY, IM, L, M, OL, PR, SK, SN and WA.
+- The prize will be awarded to an entrant of the National Poetry Competition, who adheres to all its associated rules, and who is living in the North West of England at the time of entering.
+The full list of eligible UK postcode regions for the purposes of this Award is: BB, BL, CA, CH, CW, FY, IM, L, M, OL, PR, SK, SN, WA and WN.
 No additional fee is payable by the entrant.

 - The prize is mentorship from a leading poet, who will also judge the Award.